ghimire/homebrew-minikube-ingress-dns/README.md

-# minikube-ingress-dns
+# minikube-ingress-dns for macOS

-This repository contains the script files in order to configure and restart dnsmasq automatically for Kubernetes Ingress LB on minikube after running `minikube start`.
-For more details, see [this article](http://qiita.com/superbrothers/items/13d8ce012ef23e22cb74) (In Japanese).
+This repository contains the script files in order to configure and restart dnsmasq automatically for Kubernetes Ingress Controller on minikube after running `minikube start`.
+This allows wildcard domain (eg `*.k8s.local`) to be used during development without having to add inidividual domains to `/etc/hosts`.

 ## Installation

 You can install minikube-ingress-dns with homebrew as follows:

 ```
-$ brew tap superbrothers/minikube-ingress-dns git://github.com/superbrothers/minikube-ingress-dns.git
+$ brew tap ghimire/minikube-ingress-dns git://github.com/ghimire/minikube-ingress-dns.git
 $ brew install minikube-ingress-dns
 ```

 Otherwise you just clone this repository to install:

 ```
-$ git clone https://github.com/superbrothers/minikube-ingress-dns.git /path/to/minikube-ingress-dns
+$ git clone https://github.com/ghimire/minikube-ingress-dns.git /path/to/minikube-ingress-dns
 ```

 ## Requirement